 inflammation of the pleura, with or without a liquid effusion in the pleural cavity, characterized by a dry cough and pain in the affected side.

 inflammation of the pleura, characterized by pain that is aggravated by deep breathing or coughing

-Word Origin for pleurisy
+Scientific definitions for pleurisy

 An inflammation of the pleura, usually occurring because of complications of a respiratory disease or condition such as pneumonia, tuberculosis, pleural injury, or asbestos exposure.
 Pleurisy is usually accompanied by the accumulation of fluid between the pleurae, chills, fever, and painful breathing and coughing.